An Interactive session with Ms. Siya Shruti, Topper of Bihar Judiciary 2019 with indianlegalsolution.com

 Siya Shruti is the first woman to have topped the Bihar Judicial Service exam since 2009.

-Judiciary has always been my aim, I cleared CLAT and got admission in CNLU, Patna.
-After my graduation, I got a placement in Amarchand Mangal Das(Tier I Law firm).
-I hadn’t really started my preparation for Judicial Services in my five years.
-After my graduation I started working in Amarchand law firm, later I shifted to another medico-legal firm.
-After working for 2 years I felt this is not my cup of tea and I belong somewhere else.
+I always wanted to become a judicial officer, since my admission to CNLU, Patna.
+After law graduation, I got a placed in Cyril Amarchand Mangaldas and later in AICL, a medico-legal company.
+After working for 2+ years I felt this was not my cup of tea.
 That is when I decided to quit the job and in 2018 started preparing for the judicial services exam.

 Q2.
 What was the strategy you adopted to prepare for this exam?
 Did you face any difficulty in preparing for this?

-Yes, for this exam the syllabus is very vast.
-I took one year just to complete the syllabus.
-I was attempting for other state exams but I was fully focused on my home state, Bihar Judicial Services Exam.
-I kept myself thorough with the syllabus, solved previous papers.
-And I gave equal focus to General Knowledge paper and Law, where generally people focus only on Law, neglecting general knowledge paper.
+Since the syllabus for this exam is very vast, I took a concerted full year to finish the syllabus.
+Even though I was attempting for other state exams but I was fully focused on my home state, Bihar Judicial Services Exam.
+I kept myself thorough with the syllabus, by reading Bareacts, practicing MCQ of several states and also solved previous years’ mains papers.
+Also, I gave equal focus to General Knowledge paper and maintained a proper balance between GK and Law, which gave me an edge in the exam.

 Q3.
 What made you a topper and different from a qualifier?